Acute Assessment Unit

 Consent (written or verbal) must be obtained before starting any patient care, including the administration of vaccines.
 The immunisation team encourages parents and guardians to be involved in their child’s care by discussing the vaccinations with them, and by returning a completed consent form to school.

-A letter providing vaccine information and the consent form are sent from the school to parents and guardians as the vaccinations are due.
+Before your child's vaccinations are due, a letter providing vaccine information and the consent form are sent from the school to parents and guardians.
 In addition, we provide age-appropriate information regarding the relevant vaccinations to schools to be shown to children and young people, so that they can understand the vaccine.
 In secondary schools, our immunisations nurses may attend school to give a presentation on the planned vaccines.

 Self-consent